- February 18, 2020

 Besiege has received positive reviews from players and positive reviews from critics.
 Most players liked this game for its gameplay but disliked it for its stability.

-Besiege is a multiplayer game with local co-op support.
+Besiege is a single player game with multiplayer and local co-op support.

-Similar games include Scrap Mechanic, Trailmakers, TerraTech, Instruments of Destruction, Space Engineers and others.
+Similar games include Trailmakers, TerraTech, Instruments of Destruction, Space Engineers, Scrap Mechanic and others.